mgmetro4/docker/README.md

 - `image inspect --format "{{ json .RootFS.Layers }}" <image ID>`: View layers used to build image as a json list.

+- `images -q`: delete all images

+- `image prune -a --force --filter "label!=<image you want to keep>"`: delete all iamges but one.
+Can also use unti= for dates.

 #### Containers

 - `container <container ID> stop`: try to shutdown container gracefully.